Real-Time Streaming plugin

 Install the plugin

-plugin next to the core player:
+To install the RTS plugin, load it next to the core player:

 <script src="//cdn.flowplayer.com/releases/native/3/stable/flowplayer.min.js"></script>